-Also, battery operated vehicles that cost more than $12,000 in average more than a combustion vehicle, and add about a ton of weight, may replace passenger vehicles in certain advanced parts of the world only, while many other developing parts of the world, will need urgent enhancements on combustion methods; and we believe commercial vehicles will continue to completely depend on internal combustion .
+Battery operated vehicles that cost about $12,000 in average more than a combustion vehicle, and add about a ton of weight, may replace passenger vehicles in certain advanced parts of the world only, while many other developing parts of the world, will need urgent enhancements on combustion methods.

 The future of energy trend, is to diversify and have balanced sourcing approach, where the fossil fuel source will support certain market share, for securing sustainable and decentralized distribution of electricity.

-We can see that Electric cars will have important market presence, but while it could take a big share from the passenger car market, we do not see that happening with commercial cars where more torque and weight, need continuing with the combustion engine solution.
+We can see that battery cars will have important market presence, but while it could take a big share, we do not see that happening in many applications that will most likely adapt to fuel-electric hybrid solution.

-Our latest tests, show that, for a similar driven mileage, we can decrease the combined exhaust volume of 100 liters of (CO2/CO/HC) produced by a conventional engine, to about 16 liters only, using a premix fuel along with turbo charge and piston speed control-by-design method.
+Our latest tests, show that, for a similar driven mileage, we can decrease the combined exhaust volume of 100 liters of (CO2/CO/HC) produced by a conventional engine, to about 16 liters only, using port injection along with turbo charge and piston speed control-by-design method.

-The Relative Motion engine, will not only accomplish humanity goals for the 2040 faster, but will also guarantee such goal to be accomplished in poor countries, where fund and resources are limited.
+The Relative Motion engine, will not only accomplish humanity goals for the 2040 faster, but will also guarantee that such goal can be accomplished in poor countries, where fund and resources are limited.

 Different Parts of the world shall need to generate and transfer electricity, to vehicles for multiple battery re-charges at many future homes and road locations.
 That needs us to generate additional electricity to compensate for the electric wire travel losses, to reach the many remote and usual electric car users.